 The cost difference is significant because you are shifting from a fixed liability model to a predictable operational expense.

-In short: A traditional employee costs 1.3 to 1.4 times their base salary.
-A Virtual Legal Assistant significantly reduces these costs, transforming an unpredictable payroll obligation into a scalable, controllable line item.
+In short: A traditional employee costs 1.3 to 1.4 times their base salary, while a Virtual Legal Assistant converts payroll into a flexible operational expense.

 Is a virtual legal assistant the same as a remote paralegal?